srschreiber/Textbook-Search/README.md

 In this case, a smaller score would represent a more relevant document.
 I decided to use a geometric mean because it has the property of selecting documents that perform very well across either BM25 or FAISS, in comparison to a regular average which would score the document poorly if any of the ranks were exceptionally poor.

 Another candidate I considered was the harmonic mean.
 In practice, this tended to be too sensitive to low ranks, selecting documents that had a decent score in one area but an exceptionally high score in another.
 The geometric mean provided more of a balanced metric, and generated better results in evaluation over a small dataset using nDCG.

 ## Evaluation
 The hybrid search was evaluated against a document from the Cranfield dataset using nDCG, using BM25 with Rocchio feedback as a baseline.
 The evaluation is not meant to be comprehensive, but is instead meant to highlight the key characteristics of this hybrid approach.
 You can find the Cranfield data under data/cranfield/cranfield.txt.

-using nDCG.

-## Evaluation
-The hybrid search was evaluated against a document from the Cranfield dataset using nDCG, using BM25 with Rocchio feedback as a baseline.
-The evaluation is not meant to be comprehensive, but is instead meant to highlight the key characteristics of this hybrid approach.
-You can find the Cranfield data under data/cranfield/cranfield.txt.